dariuskryszczuk/paytracker/README.md

 200 CZK \
 $5

 Supported formats of currency codes are ISO 4217.
 Aggregated payments are printed every minute or when 'print' is written.
-Write 'quit' to exit the application.
+Write 'quit' to exit the application and 'reset' for erasing the total payment count.
 <h3>Prerequisites</h3>
 <ul>
     <li> Java 8 </li>